Korzer420/LoreMaster/README.md

 # Lore Master
-Hollow Knight Mod that adds abilities to the lore tablets.
+Hollow Knight Mod that adds abilities to the lore tablets and certain NPC.
 (Requires Item Changer and SFCore)

 ## How it works
-Reading a lore tablet displays the granted power name and a mostly vaguely description of what it does (or detailed description).
+Reading a lore tablet/talking to a npc displays the granted power name and a mostly vaguely description of what it does (or detailed description).
 The ability stays only active while you are in the zone, in which you found the lore tablet.
 If you have found all lore tablets in the zone, the powers are granted permanently.
 (Default)

 ## What does count?
 I mostly oriented on the wiki page of lore tablets to see what actually counts.
 But there are a few addition, changes and removals to look out for: